Lawsan92/MVP_globe/readme.md

 # threejs dependencies
 npm install three three @react-three/fiber

+# dependencies to interact with the globe, zoom, pan, rotate etc...
+npm install @react-three/fiber
 # if you need to load images files to use as meshes

 # cli command to install loader for images